HuntsmanCancerInstitute/MultiRepMacsChIPSeq/examples/ReadMe.md

 The associated shell scripts in this directory point to example [Bam files](#bam_files).
-The Bam files are heavily sub-sampled and used here only as working files to test that the pipeline is installed correctly and works as expected, i.e. don't expect to interpret the results.
+The Bam files are heavily sub-sampled and used here only as working files to test that the pipeline is installed correctly and works as expected, i.e. DO NOT expect to interpret the results.
 Each script should take about 1-2 minutes to complete.
 Some additional parameters are included in the scripts and excluded below for simplicity.
 However, they can certainly be used as templates for actual analysis situations.